neams-th-coe/cardinal/README.md

 generate some documentation related to class parameters).
 Instructions are provided in the next section for compiling Cardinal.
 However, if you don't have Cardinal compiled locally, the majority of the documentation will still render and be useful for you.
+You will also need to have the correct MOOSE Python packages;
+see the instructions for using MooseDocs [here](https://mooseframework.inl.gov/python/MooseDocs/setup.html).

-Cardinal's documentation is built using Python, with:
+Cardinal's documentation is then built with:

 ```
 $ cd doc